-1. Option One: Full Replacement Value Protection
+1. Option One: Full Replacement Value Protection Coverage

-The federal government requires movers to provide full replacement value protection as a default coverage to customers.
+The federal government requires movers to provide full replacement value protection as default coverage to clients.
 According to the FMCSA, this coverage is the most comprehensive one available.
 By law, your movers must include this level of protection in their initial estimate of charges.
 Your shipment will receive this level of liability unless you decide to waive Full Value Protection.

-2. Option Two: Waiver of Full (Replacement) Value Protection
+2. Option Two: Waiver of Full (Replacement) Value Protection Coverage

-3. Option Three: Separate Liability Insurance
+3. Option Three: Separate Liability Insurance Coverage

 This coverage is a third-party cargo liability insurance that you can purchase through your moving company.
 The professional movers must issue a written record of the purchase.
-Additionally, they must provide you with a copy of the policy (or documentation) once you buy it.
+Additionally, the business must provide you with a copy of the policy (or documentation) once you buy it.
 If your moving company doesn't comply with this provision, they are liable for all claims for losses and damages attributed to their negligence.

 Get Storage Unit Insurance if You Need to Keep Your Valuables at a Facility